-This course is designed to give students a broad overview of contemporary social problems both in Ghana and globally.
-It examines different levels of social problems using various sociological perspectives and the influence of Ghanaian cultural elements on social problems.
-The various policies and programmes put in place to help combat these problems will also be explored.
+This course is designed to provide students with a broad overview of contemporary social problems both in Ghana and globally.
+It examines different levels of social problems, using various sociological perspectives and the influence of Ghanaian cultural elements on social problems.
+The various policies and programmes designed to address these problems are examined.